cseanburns/research-notebook/source/_posts/2013-09-16-lq-vol-1-issue-3-article-2-reading-study.markdown

 title: "LQ Vol 1 Issue 3 Article 2: Reading Study"
 date: 2013-09-16 10:53
 comments: true
-categories: [LQ Autoethno Field Notes, research]
+categories: [LQ Autoethno Field Notes, research, Author-Prostov, Affil-University of Chicago]
 ---

 For an explanation of this post, see: